 Those who are eligible will need to complete and submit a reciprocity form.
 Applicants will also want to keep in mind that if they have held a license in any of the states mentioned above for three consecutive years, the board may wave their trade exam.

-Mississippi Journeyman Electrician Licensing Requirements
+Mississippi Journeyman Electrician Licensing and Insurance Requirements

 The journeyman’s license is achieved by meeting multiple requirements.
 For example, you must complete: